25 Feel-Good Movies on Netflix Canada That Will Lift Your Spirits

 Art school dropout Kit (Brie Larson) is pressured by her parents to finally start acting like an adult.
 Soon, however, she begins receiving invitations to a magical pop-up store owned by an eccentric salesman (Samuel L. Jackson), who tells her she’ll get her own unicorn if she completes a series of tasks.
 Unicorn Store is a whimsical tribute to childlike wonder.

-Next, check out these underrated shows on Netflix Canada.
+Next, check out the highest-rated movies on Netflix Canada!